OptShot/OptShot/README.md

 ## ✨ How is Optshot better than similar AI-Based tools?

-🌞 **Simpleness:**Simplicity and intuitiveness are the design philosophy of OptShot.
+🌞 **Simpleness:** Simplicity is the design philosophy of OptShot.
 No cumbersome installation, no obscure settings; most configuration parameters are automatically set to optimal values.
 You don't need to be an expert to use it.

 ⭐ **Compatibility:** Compatible with Win10/Win11 x64 platforms, supporting both CPU and GPU configurations.